Mon - Sun: 24 hours.

 • Special damages could be claimed if any costs have arisen from your child’s injuries.
 These could include travel costs, lost earnings and future losses, and the cost of replacing personal property damaged during the accident.

-You can refer to this page for more detail on these damages if you wish to do so.
+You can refer to this page for more details on these damages if you wish to do so.

 Importantly, the value of any claim can differ due to various factors.
 Once your child’s injuries have been properly assessed during the claims process, your solicitor should be able to provide a more accurate compensation estimate.